nhrap-dev/manage/README.md

    └── src/
    ```

 2. Create a config.json file in the src directory with the following code.
-For production, change the `"release": "dev"` to `"release": "prod".
+For production, change the `"release": "dev"` to `"release": "prod"`.

    ```
    {